-New laws came in to force this month that give consumers more protection when buying or spending gift vouchers in Ireland.
+New laws came in to force in December 2019 that gave consumers more protection when buying or spending gift vouchers in Ireland.

-A Summary of the new Rules on Gift Vouchers
+A Summary of the Rules on Gift Vouchers in Ireland

-- Gift vouchers must be valid for at least 5 years –
+- Gift vouchers in Ireland must be valid for at least 5 years –

 - Traders cannot specify that a gift voucher has to be spent in one transaction.